Southfield, Michigan: Socioeconomic status

 The most common occupations for people in Southfield are a mix of both white- and blue-collar jobs.
 Overall, Southfield is a city of sales and office workers, professionals and managers.
 A relatively large number of people living in Southfield work in office and administrative support (16.00%), sales jobs (10.93%), and management occupations (9.72%).
 Southfield's populace is very well-educated relative to most cities and towns in the nation.
 Whereas 21.84% of the average community's adult population holds a 4-year degree or higher, 38.73% of Southfield's adults have a bachelor's degree or advanced degree.
 Southfield's per capita income in 2010 was $28,995.

 Ethnic groups

 African Americans

 In 2002 Southfield had 42,259 black people, the second-largest black population in Metro Detroit and third-largest in Michigan.

 As of 2011, many African Americans from Detroit were moving into Southfield and other suburbs of Oakland and Macomb counties.
-Tensions have occurred between existing middle-class blacks in Southfield and newcomers from Wayne County.
+Tensions have occurred between existing middle-class blacks in Southfield and incoming Detroiters.

 Chaldean Catholic Assyrians

 As of 2001 many Chaldo-Assyrians live in Southfield; they are descended from the ancient Nineveh region of the Assyrian homeland in North Iraq.
 The Chaldean Federation of America, an umbrella organization for most regional Chaldean groups, is in Southfield.
 As of that year, the largest Chaldean church, by number of congregants, was based here.
 The city also had the area's sole Chaldean retirement home.

+Southfield is also home to the Detroit area's Consulate-General of Iraq.

+Jewish Americans

+Since the rapid suburbanization of the 1950s and 1960s, many Jewish Americans from Northwest Detroit (particularly the Dexter-Davison neighborhood) moved to Southfield and other inner-ring suburbs such as Oak Park and Huntington Woods.
+Congregation Shaarey Zedek moved from Detroit to Southfield in 1962 to a modernist synagogue building designed by Percival Goodman.
+The city was also previously home to Congregation Beth Achim on 12 Mile Road until its merger with Congregation Adat Shalom.
+The building was later purchased and demolished by a Jewish day school.
+Though much of the Conservative and Reform Jewish population has since spread out to suburbs such as West Bloomfield and Farmington Hills, the city maintains a thriving Orthodox Jewish and Lubavitch community.
+It is also home to Farber Hebrew Day School – Yeshivat Akiva, a kosher grocery store, and many independent synagogues.